 Do-able - A website builder that is do-able should be easy to understand and able to be effortlessly managed.
 Control of your company’s presence online means understanding all the moving parts needed to successfully execute your marketing goals in a timely manner.
 To make business sense it has to be practical, convenient and within the grasp of the average unskilled user to figure out with little assistance.

 Accessible - A website builder that is accessible is one that also fills the needs of digitized users and business professionals, especially while on the go.
 It needs to be approachable, intuitive and fulfill their need in a comprehensive way.
 With clients filling many roles, it is absolutely crucial for your website, blog, store, contact forms and comments to be accessible via mobile or tablet for easy management and customer service.

 PC Mag has this nice visual comparison chart of the best website builders of 2017.
 For functionality please note that Weebly is the only builder who has all the boxes checked off in green, even though it is only rated forth.

 According to popular trends visible on Google Trends, the most favored website builder list would be:

-You can see that Wordpress is the most searched builder followed by Wix, Shopify, Weebly and Squarespace.
-I think that this graph is a classic example of peer pressure going after what is popular, and attractive instead of choosing a platform that is functional within your small business needs.
+Wordpress is the most searched builder followed by Wix, Shopify, Weebly and Squarespace.
+I think that this graph is a classic example of how peer pressure goes after what is popular, and attractive, instead of choosing a platform that is most functional for your small business needs.
 So knowing your needs and understanding what they are will help you to determine which website builder is best for you.